Cory McCray

-Cory V. McCray (born October 31, 1982) is an American politician who serves as a member of the Maryland Senate for Maryland's 45th district, located in northeast Baltimore City.
+Cory V. McCray (born October 31, 1982) is an American politician and electrician who serves as a member of the Maryland Senate for Maryland's 45th district, located in northeast Baltimore City.
 Previously, McCray served as a member of the Maryland House of Delegates and acting Chair of the Maryland Democratic Party.

 Early life and career

 McCray was born in Baltimore, Maryland and attended Fairmount-Harford High School.
+At age 13, McCray was incarcerated at the Cheltenham Youth Detention Center for 30 days for possessing a stolen firearm.
 Shortly after McCray's 18th birthday, he signed up for an apprenticeship program with the International Brotherhood of Electrical Workers, where he later served as an organizer.
-The program gave him enough money to start investigating real estate, purchasing his first house at 20.
+The program gave him enough money to start investing in real estate, purchasing his first house at 20.
 By age 25, he owned seven houses.
 In 2011, McCray received an Associate degree in business management from the Baltimore City Community College and a Bachelor of Arts degree from the National Labor College in 2013.
 From 2011 to 2013, he served on the Baltimore City Board of Elections.

 In 2012, McCray and other community leaders formed the B.E.S.T.
 Democratic Club, which encouraged young people in east Baltimore to get involved in politics.
 By 2014, the group had more than 500 members.
 In May 2013, McCray announced his candidacy for the Maryland House of Delegates, seeking to succeed delegate Nina R. Harper, who was appointed to the House following the death of Hattie N. Harrison.
 He prevailed in the Democratic primary, receiving 19.5 percent of the vote and coming third in a field of eight candidates.
 He received 27.6 percent of the vote in the general election.

 McCray is considered a political ally of Brandon Scott.
 During his 2014 House run, he worked closely with Scott when he was a city councilmember to provide constituent services to residents he encountered while canvassing.
 McCray was also a member of his mayoral transition team in 2020.